Stock Analysis · Travel + Leisure Co (TNL)

 | Fundamental | ||

-TNL’s market capitalization is about $4.8B, placing it in the mid-cap range.
-The stock’s beta (~1.35) suggests it has historically moved more than the overall market (higher ups and downs).
-On valuation, the latest P/E ratio is ~12.2, which is below the industry median shown (~21.8).
-Profitability is close to the industry median: TNL’s latest profit margin is ~10.34% versus an industry median of ~10.37%.
-Recent year-over-year revenue growth is ~5.1%, below the industry median shown (~10.6%).
-Trailing twelve-month free cash flow is about $801M, indicating meaningful cash generation.
+TNL’s market capitalization is about $4.0B, and the stock’s beta (~1.34) indicates it has historically moved more than the overall market (higher ups and downs).
+The current P/E ratio (~17.9) is below the industry median shown here (~24.0), while the profit margin (~5.8%) is below the industry median (~8.8%).
+Year-over-year revenue growth is currently around 2.9%, also below the industry median (~12%).
+Free cash flow (TTM) is about $737M, which is a meaningful cash generation figure relative to the company’s size.

 Growth (Medium)